csseryang/cs130/mychanges.md

-In classifiers.java, use this to generate a input.txt:
+In classifiers.java, use this to generate a sample_array.txt:
 ```java
 package helloworld;
 import java.util.ArrayList;